Gluten Free Thanksgiving Recipes

 SERVES 8 TO 10

-Oranges and mint lend elegance to this simple recipe, a sophisticated spin on traditional cranberry sauce.
+Oranges and mint lend elegance to this simple gluten free recipe, a sophisticated spin on traditional cranberry sauce.
 Serve it warm or chilled.

 1 cup water